Becoming a freelancer/self-employed

 If you have a business, you may have to hire a permanent accountant to manage logistics, which can be expensive.
 If you opt for this route, you will be considered an Empresário em Nome Individual or ENI, a worker who is the single owner of a company which may provide services and sell products.

-According to the 2021 census, there are currently 704,200 freelancers in Portugal, the majority of which have gone through higher education.
+In 2021, there were 704,200 freelancers in Portugal, the majority of which have gone through higher education.
 Additionally, the Portuguese social security registered a 25.3% increase in self-employed workers in the same year.

 Being self-employed has its pros and cons.
 One advantage is the option to work anywhere and choose your clients.
 You also have flexible schedules, which means you can decide what time of the day works for you.
 However, there are drawbacks, like not having a fixed income, paid holiday, or hustling to find clients.
 You also have deadlines to pay your social security and IRS taxes – when you are an employee, your company usually covers these for you.